 Granular crystals are difficult to make in an automated way in experiments.
 We thus developed techniques to improve the efficiency of making hexagonal crystals with an alternating pattern of heavy and light grains.
 The first improvement involved studying mixtures of grains with and without small knobs arranged on their perimeter.
 The size and arrangement of the knobs are chosen so that they fit in the intertices between contacting grains without knobs.
 Since the grains with knobs do not pack efficiently when they are next to each other, there is an effective repulsion between the grains with knobs.
-The similarity between a given configuration and the optimal configuration with an alternating pattern can be measured using the fraction of contacts between grains with knobs, $N{kk}/N$ .
-Using conventional discrete element simulations of these mixtures undergoing cooling at fixed pressure, $N{kk}$ does not decrease significantly with temperature.
-However, when we apply an umbrella sampling-like technique, we find that we can achieve $N{kk}/N \rightarrow 0$ .
-Further, we show that grains with n = 3 knobs leads to smaller values of $N{kk}$ than that with n = 6 when cooling with the improved sampling technique.
-Thus, our results encourage experimental studies of mixtures of grains with and without knobs undergoing vertical vibration or cyclic shear to study crystallization into hexagonal crystals.
-After generating the alternating pattern of grains with and without knobs, the core regions of the grains with knobs and the knobs themselves can be dissolved away, yielding $m_L/m_S > 1$ .
+The similarity between a given configuration and the optimal configuration with an alternating pattern can be measured using the fraction of contacts between grains with knobs, N{kk}/N .

+Using conventional discrete element method simulations of these mixtures undergoing cooling at fixed pressure, N{kk} does not decrease significantly with temperature.
+However, when we apply an umbrella samplinglike technique, we find that we can achieve $N{kk}/N \rightarrow 0$.
+Further, we show that grains with n = 6 knobs leads to smaller values of N{kk} than that with n = 3 when cooling with umbrella sampling.
+Based on the probability for obtaining configurations with $N{kk} = 0$ in the accelerated simulations, we estimate that it will take from 1 to 10 days to achieve an $N{kk} = 0$ packing of millimetersized sized steel beads using vibration experiments.
+This time period can be further reduced by running a number of vibration experiments in parallel.

+Thus, these results will encourage experimental studies of mixtures of grains with and without knobs undergoing vibration or cyclic shear to study crystallization into hexagonal crystals.
+After generating the alternating pattern of grains with and without knobs, the core regions of the grains with knobs and the knobs themselves can be dissolved away, yielding $m_L/m_S > 1$.
 Experiments can then be performed to measure the vibrational density of states in these crystalline granular assemblies.

 There are a number of important directions that we will pursue in future studies.
 First, we will consider 3D granular crystals, which have a broader range of mechanically stable crystal structures with different symmetries, packing fractions, and numbers of nearest neighbors.
 For example, we will determine the performance of FCC, BCC, and HCP crystals with different mass distributions.
-Second, in the current study, both the input and output signals oscillated in the x-direction.
+Second, in the current study, both the input and output signals oscillated in the x direction.
 In future studies in 3D, we can consider an input signal that oscillates in a different direction than the measured output signal.
 A key aspect of these studies will be to understand the spatial structure of the eigenmodes of the mass-weighted Hessian of the device, and their overlap with the input and output signals.
 Third, in the current modeling studies, we neglected static friction.
 However, granular crystals in experiments have finite friction, and thus it is important to understand how static friction and the coupling of particle rotation and translation affect the switching performance of the device.
 Fourth, an interesting application is to create logical circuits from coupled acoustic switches that connect the output of one device to the input of another.
 In future studies, we will develop numerical implementations of coupled 2D granular crystals that can perform logical operations.